Swedish Federation for Voluntary Defence Education and Training Medal of Merit

 The Swedish Federation for Voluntary Defence Education and Training Medal of Merit (Försvarsutbildarnas förtjänstmedalj, FöutbGM/SM) awarded by the Swedish Federation for Voluntary Defence Education and Training and its predecessors since 1922.
 Its awarded for meritorious work and good personal efforts within the federation.

 History

 The medal, originally called the Federation of Landstorm Associations Medal of Merit (Sveriges landstormsföreningars centralförbunds förtjänstmedalj, LandstGM/SM), which is a semi-official royal medal of merit, was originally approved and confirmed by His Majesty the King on 13 January 1922.
-In 1943 it was renamed the Swedish Central Federation for Voluntary Military Training Medal of Merit (Centralförbundet för befälsutbildnings förtjänstmedalj, CFBGM/SM), in connection with Landstormen changing its name to the Swedish Central Federation for Voluntary Military Training.
+In 1943 it was renamed the Swedish Central Federation for Voluntary Military Training Medal of Merit (Centralförbundet för befälsutbildnings förtjänstmedalj, CFBGM/SM), in connection with the landstorm changing its name to the Swedish Central Federation for Voluntary Military Training.
 It was again granted a gracious permit not later than 28 February 1974.
 In 2006, the medal was renamed the Swedish Federation for Voluntary Defence Education and Training Medal of Merit after the organization changed its name the year before to the Swedish Federation for Voluntary Defence Education and Training.